For complex topics with intricately intermediated audiences, one of the most difficult things you can do is to write a compelling book.

 The most recent book, The Chicago Community Trust: a history of its development 1962–2015, published in September 2017, covers the last 55 years of history of The Chicago Community Trust, the $3 billion community foundation serving the Chicago region.

-In April 2017 the sequel Exponent 50: A Tribute to Complexity 1967–2017 was published, a 50-year anniversary compendium of recent case studies for the global scientific consultancy.
+In April 2017 Exponent 50: A Tribute to Complexity 1967–2017 was published, a 50-year anniversary compendium of recent case studies for the global scientific consultancy.
+It was a sequel to Exponent 40, published a decade earlier.

-Ten years earlier Exponent 40 was published, covering pivotal case studies from the initial 40 years that followed the founding of the scientific consultancy’s precursor organization.
+Exponent 40 covered pivotal case studies from the initial 40 years that followed the founding of the scientific consultancy’s precursor organization.

 All of these books required a tightrope walker’s attention to the various hazards experienced by each of the officially authoring organizations: highly complex topics bound by a necessity for stringent technical accuracy, wide-ranging issues of regulatory compliance, and delicate client sensitivities.